ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    * Fix pyang compilation issue and yang lint issue.

-   * Fix Broken ref by using node-ref defined in RFC8345.
+   * Fix Broken ref by using 'node-ref' defined in RFC8345.

    * Update YANG data model based on issues raised in issue tracker of the github.